 Okay, so now you kinda get the picture.
 The paint industry has been revolutionized while you were busy growing up.

+Try to think out of the box too.
 Does your son crave Spiderman?
-The reds and blues are out of the question.
 How about a sky blue with a mural of Spiderman swinging above.
 Make it more fun by adding a city’s skyline at the bottom of the one wall.

 For infants, keep the colors a warm and soothing pastel palette.